-The couple is also involved in the fundraising for building the Mentone Arts and Cultural Center.
+The couple is involved in the fundraising for building the Mentone Arts and Cultural Center.
 The center is for the local artists to learn and have a place to perform and showcase their work.

 Miracle Pottery Art Gallery

-Little River Canyon
+Little River Canyon National Preserve

 There are several smaller falls located in DeSoto State Park and Little River Canyon National Preserve.
-This concludes our visit to DeKalb County Lookout Mountain.
-As you can see, there is something for everyone to enjoy.

 If you enjoyed this post, pin it!